nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Storage.java`](../src/main/java/seedu/address/storage/Storage.java)

-The `Storage` component,
+The `Storage` component

 * can save `UserPref` objects in json format and read it back.
-* can save the Address Book data in xml format and read it back.
+* can save the Task Manager data in xml format and read it back.

 ### 2.6.
 Common classes